Train. Compete. Enjoy.

 Academy Commitment: To provide players with the necessary skills to compete well at a local level; to foster a positive and healthy atmosphere where players can come and learn, enjoy and improve in a group environment.

-Player and Family Commitment: Training twice per week, plus entering regular local matchplays and competitions to complement the training sessions; entering a minimum of 4-6 tournaments per year.
+Player and Family Commitment: Training twice per week, plus entering regular local matchplays (HotShot Tour and Club matchplays) and competitions (around NE Scotland) to complement the training sessions; entering a minimum of 4-6 tournaments per year (These are different from matchplays).
 These players will enjoy improving fast and practising regularly with friends to master their skills.

 Importance of Tournaments/ Matchplays: